How Firefighting Drones Might Outsmart Wildfires in Portugal

 There is a palpable sense of urgency in Portugal, which experienced devastating wildfires in 2017, claiming 117 lives and leaving an indelible mark on the landscape.
 Given the ongoing drought, record heatwaves, and an emerging El Niño, conditions are ripe for another catastrophic wildfire season.
 Viegas admits, “I think 2017 was an eye-opener for us.”

-But tackling these wildfires isn't solely about new technology.
-It's also about grappling with the rapid pace of climate change and development.
-A 2018 report flagged that wildfire risk in Portugal, one of the most affected in , will continue to rise.
+But tackling these wildfires isn’t solely about new technology.
+It’s also about grappling with the rapid pace of climate change and development.
+A 2018 report flagged that wildfire risk in Portugal, one of the most affected countries in Europe, will continue to rise.
 Forest areas have doubled due to the plantation of eucalyptus since 1995, fueling these blazes.

-In light of this, Maria Araújo, an engineer with Jacinto, the fire truck company that partnered with the University of Coimbra on the project, emphasizes, “We really want to eliminate the risk for .”
+In light of this, Maria Araújo, an engineer with Jacinto, the fire truck company that partnered with the University of Coimbra on the project, emphasizes, “We really want to eliminate the risk for firefighters.”
 Developing this firefighting drone was not without its challenges, but the potential for its use in early or late-stage fires could be revolutionary.

 Rafael Batista of Sleeklab, the development lab that designed the drone, says, “For [major fires], the drone won’t be doing anything because the fire is so out of proportion already that this won’t be useful.”
 Nonetheless, the drone could be instrumental in suppressing fires at their onset.